mtaborda/chalten/docs/Chalten.md

                                                 because the filter has changed”
 ```

-## How do I create a not ending segment?
+## How do I create a not ending segment

 The timeline does not have a known end or beginning, but the mere fact that we,
 as human, can think on them means that they have to be reified.
 Two objects are